Trees

 Y

 Spacing of street trees will naturally vary by size and the effect sought.
-Nonetheless, as a rule of thumb, each street tree, whether planted in a grass verge or a generous paved area should be planted between 12m and 20m apart from the next tree.
+Nonetheless, as a rule of thumb, each street tree, whether planted in a grass verge or a generous paved area with an appropriate tree pit should be planted between 12m and 20m apart from the next tree.

 The right place